-Do I need recognition of my high school or bachelor's diploma?
+Nostrification: Do I need recognition of my high school or bachelor's diploma?

-If you are planning to study in a Czech-accredited degree program/pursue the US+Czech dual degree, you will need to have your prior education recognized.
+If you are planning to study in a Czech-accredited degree program/pursue the US+Czech dual degree, you will need to have your prior education officially recognized as equal to a Czech diploma on the same level, unless you possess one of the few specific diplomas that are automatically accepted for Czech-accredited programs.
+This process of foreign education recognition is called nostrification.
 Part of the experience of attending university abroad is getting your previous diploma recognized by the country you choose to study in.
 Whether you are going to begin a Bachelor's or Master's degree at AAU (or somewhere else) you need to get your previous Diploma (High School and/or Bachelor's Diploma) recognized.
-This process is called nostrification and it has three steps: